 My Two Cents on Music Selection

-Of all elements that make a successful milonga, music is among the most important three.
-The other two are a friendly environment governed by the milonga codes, and a well educated crowd.
-Good music connects the dancers, touches their hearts, stirs up their emotions, synchronizes their movements, and inspires their creativity.
+Among the many factors that make a milonga successful, music stands as one of the top three, alongside a friendly environment and a well trained crowd.
+Great music deeply connects dancers, stirring emotions, synchronizing movement, and sparking creativity.
 Without good music dancers are not able to fully enjoy the dance no matter how good other conditions may be.

-Unfortunately, the music played at our milongas is not always good.
-Many DJs play songs that are not of the highest quality while leave the best pieces rest in peace in their computers.
-I've heard the theory that dancers like to try new songs, that they don't like to dance to the same old music again and again, and that they'd rather take risks than be bored, etc. Such arguments aggravate the tendency to seek novelty at the cost of the quality of music.
+Unfortunately, the music played in our milongas is not always good.
+Many DJs play songs that are not of the highest quality and leave the best pieces rest in their computers.
+I've heard the theory that dancers like to try new songs, that they don't like to dance to the same old pieces again and again, and that they'd rather take risks than be bored, etc. Such arguments aggravate the tendency to seek novelty at the cost of the quality of music.

-It is true that new pieces are more adventurous and exciting to dance to, but that is not the main thing tango dancers are after.
-In fact, most dancers prefer falimiar, danceable classic tango music to unfalimiar new songs with irregular and unpredictable beats.
-Familiar and danceable songs arouse their desire to dance because like singing and playing music instruments they can do better when they know the pieces.
-DJs should not pander to the taste of just a few, but should take a balanced approach to serve the majority of dancers.
+It's true that new tracks are adventurous to dance to, but that is not the main thing tango dancers are after.
+In fact, most dancers prefer well know, danceable classics over unfamiliar tunes with erratic or unpredictable beats.
+Familiar and danceable songs heighten their desire to dance because, like singing and playing music instruments, they can perform better with pieces they know well.
+DJs should resist the urge to be unique and novel, and instead take a balanced approach to cater to most dancers.

-In selecting music I believe danceability must be the first and foremost consideration.
-DJs should know that not all tango music is made for dancing.
-There was a period in Argentine history in which tango as a social dance was discouraged by the military rulers (1955-1983).
-Tango music produced during that period and after is largely for listening and not dancing, often with undanceable beats or jazz-influenced techniques that are hard to follow.
-Such songs should not be played in the milongas no matter how novel and creative they may be.
-(See Tango Music and Its Danceability.)
+When selecting music, I believe danceability should be the foremost priority.
+DJs should know that not all tango music was made for dancing.
+In Argentina's history, from 1955 to 1983, tango as a social dance was discouraged by military regimes, resulting in a lot of tango music produced primarily for listening and not dancing.
+These tracks often have undanceable rhythms or jazz elements that are hard to follow.
+Such songs should not be played in milongas no matter how novel and creative they may be (see Tango Music and Its Danceability).

 I believe the best songs for tango dancing are those juxtaposed with opposite moods.
 Good tango music is heterosexual rather than homosexual in nature.
-Its rhythm is masculine - strong, steady, forceful and rigid, and its melody is feminine - supple, beautiful, sentimental and moody, reflecting the two sexes in the dance who in essence are playing music with their bodies.
+Its rhythm is masculine - strong, steady, firm and forceful, and its melody is feminine - sweet, beautiful, sentimental and evocative, reflecting the two sexes in the dance who in essence are playing music with their bodies.
 Men and women are different instruments, each with a distinct sound, expressing a different mood.
 Both are indispensable and irreplaceable and they must complement each other and collaborate harmoniously to create a beautiful dance.
-The absence of either mood makes the music less symphonic, gender expressive and satisfying.
-(See The Characteristics of Classic Tango.)
+The absence of either mood makes the music less symphonic, gender expressive and satisfying (see The Characteristics of Classic Tango).

-I believe tango as an intimate dance is best danced to music that is touching and inspiring.
-DJs should select songs that are beautiful, sentimental, soulful and rich in syncopation, and avoid songs that are plain in melody, dull in emotion, and monotonous in rhythm.
-In fact, high quality danceable songs are much smaller in number in comparison to songs of mediocre quality or songs created for listening and not dancing.
-A DJ should be able to distinguish them and play only the most beautiful, soulful and danceable songs at the milonga.
+I believe tango as an intimate dance is best danced to music that is moving and inspiring.
+DJs should select songs that are beautiful, sentimental, soulful and rich in syncopation, and avoid songs that are dull in emotion, plain in melody, and monotonous in rhythm.
+In fact, high-quality, danceable songs are much smaller in number in comparison to songs of mediocre quality or songs created for listening and not dancing.
+A DJ should be able to distinguish them and play only the most beautiful, soulful and danceable tracks in the milonga.

-I am a fervent believer that only the best songs should be played in the milongas, so fervent that I deleted all songs that are not suitable for tango dancing and only kept the very excellent and danceable songs in my computer.
+I am a firm believer that only the best songs should be played in the milongas, so fervent that I deleted all songs that are not suitable for tango dancing and only kept the top-tier, danceable songs in my computer.
 The truth is, you do not need thousands of songs to play for a milonga.
-A three-hour milonga only contain 15 tandas or 60 songs.
-If you meticulously select 600 songs that are of the highest quality, you can play for ten milongas in a row without any repetition.
+For a three-hour milonga, you need just 15 tandas or 60 songs.
+If you carefully select 600 exceptional tracks, you can play for ten milongas without repetition.
 It is the quality and not the quantity that counts.

 I always feel indebted to good DJs like Tine Herrman, Paul Akmajian, Burak Ozkosem and Julia Ingram, to name a few.
 Every time I hear their music, I feel worth the trouble to travel a thousand miles just to enjoy the music.
 But the fact is, such pleasure is rare.
-I believe event organizers should be more specific to the DJs they hire about the music.
-I believe DJs should let their playlists known in advance so dancers can have a choice.
-I hope, with the growth of our tango, the music played at our milongas will also improve, so wherever we go we can always enjoy the very best dance.
+I believe event organizers should be clearer with DJs about music expectations.
+I believe DJs should make their playlists available to the public so dancers can have a choice.
+I hope, with the growth of our tango, the music played in our milongas will also improve, so wherever we go we can always enjoy the very best dance experience.

 3 comments: